-With I Done This, you can, at a glance, see the progress each person’s made, or in the case of a blocker, why there’s a delay.
-If there are any goals that weren’t completed on a given day, they are automatically carried over to the next day.
+With I Done This, you can, at a glance, see the progress on tasks or why there’s a delay.
+Unfinished goals are automatically carried over to the next day.

 I Done This Pricing

 All plans come with a free 14-day trial.
-Afterwards, you can choose from three different subscription plans.
+Afterward, you can choose from three different subscription plans.